bitloops/bitloops-language/examples/README.md

 -- **Generic Domain:** These domains can easily be outsourced or provided by a standard market solution.
 There is no special feature or uniqueness

 - **Ubiquitous Language:** This encompasses all the terms and words used to define the domain model, and is generally created through collaboration with domain experts.
 This language is then used by all team members when discussing activities related to the team’s application.
 - **Bounded Contexts:** This is a conceptual boundary that contains parts of an application that fit into a specific model.
-Its typically a subsystem or the work of a specific team and revolves aournd a specific business domain.
+Its typically a subsystem or the work of a specific team and revolves around a specific business domain.
 - **Context Mapping:** This basically defines how bounded contexts interact and communicate with each other.
-Having clarity on the boundaries as well as the collaboration expecations will improve greatly the quality and speed of product development.
+Having clarity on the boundaries as well as the collaboration expectations will improve greatly the quality and speed of product development.

 &nbsp;